-You can also fill the Optional date filter in the filter criteria.
-Using this non-mandatory option you can narrow down search criteria to the concrete time period.
+You can also fill in the Optional date filter in the filter criteria.
+Using this non-mandatory option, you can narrow down search criteria to a specific time period.
 Below you will find a practical example:

-Data from Open rate, Click rate, and Bounce rate are based on unique activities.
+Data from the Open rate, Click rate, and Bounce rate is based on unique activities.

 Or let's assume you search for contacts that never opened any email from you.
 Adding the Optional date filter with value after 01-01-2018, the search engine will show only these journalists with a Click rate below 1%, counting from the first day of 2018.